Went to Home Depot today & noticed veteran’s parking spaces near the front of the store.

 I think it is strange that modern American culture sees veterans as separate & different from the rest of society.

-I don’t think this was the case in the 60s and 70s- when it seemed like being a veteran was more of an average thing.
+I don’t think this was the case in the 60s and 70s- when it seemed like veterans in the community were seen as more of an average thing.

 Not looking for head of the line privileges over here.

 Meet some veterans who have become disgruntled Re: discount availability:

 Well done guys.